mnzralee/react-estate-agent-app/README.md

 - **Aesthetic Consistency**: A unified design approach aligned with industry best practices.
 - **Security and Reliability**: Incorporation of client-side safeguards and robust coding standards.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any changes.

-## Potential Future Work
+## License

-- Incorporate animations for drag-and-drop interactions to enhance user engagement.
-- Expand security measures by implementing runtime data validation.
-- Improve accessibility by integrating ARIA attributes and enhanced keyboard navigation.
+This project is licensed under the MIT License.
+Refer to the [LICENSE](LICENSE) file for further details.

 ## Acknowledgments
 - Module Leader: **Ebad Majeed**
 - Institution: **University of Westminster, School of Electronics and Computer Science**

-## License
-This project is licensed under the MIT License.
-Refer to the [LICENSE](LICENSE) file for further details.